 - Learn to listen to your body and in particular, hone in on your own hunger levels.
 If you can’t recognise hunger it will be tough to stop overeating.

 - Evaluate your own eating style.
 Many of us have certain triggers that cause us to overeat.
 Maybe it’s stress? or being busy? or being sad?
 That may not be such a bad thing if we overeat only sometimes.
 However, if we overeat every day or more than once/day – well that ain’t great.
 Undoubtedly we can feel bloated, uncomfortable and possibly even more stressed or guilty?

 - Think long term.
 Not quick fixes.
-Any change to your lifestyle whether it be diet, exercise, drugs or smoking all take time.
+Any change to your lifestyle whether it be with nutrition, exercise, drugs or smoking all take time.
 Overeating is no exception.
 Try to narrow in some goals you would like to achieve long term.
 Try to make these goals positive like I would like to eat a variety of nutritious foods every day rather than I want to stop binge eating by Christmas. (get it?)